 No legal age for leaving children home alone

-There’s no one law in Australia that says how old your child has to be before you can leave him alone.
+There’s no one law in Australia that says how old your child has to be before you can leave them alone.

 Elsewhere in Australia, the law says you’re legally obliged to make sure that your child is safe and that your child’s needs are met.
 You can be charged with an offence if your child is left in a dangerous situation, not fed, clothed or provided with accommodation.

-The police or child protection services can remove children from situations where their safety is in serious danger.
+The police or child protection services can remove children from situations where they’re at risk of serious harm.

-Even if your child is mature enough to be home alone, you’re still responsible for his wellbeing and safety at all times.
+Even if your child is mature enough to be home alone, you’re still responsible for their wellbeing and safety at all times.

 State laws for leaving children home alone